 The youth drug problem now evident in Sapele and elsewhere in Nigeria is no longer hidden to everyday people but is still hidden from Nigerian politicians, it might seem.

-Poverty has made many fathers of these youths’ babies abandon them and their mothers or sometimes the grandparents they live with.
-What seems just as disturbing is that while some of these female youths are having babies, their mothers are also having babies and living often in heavily overcrowded single room accommodation or similar.
+Poverty has made many fathers of these youths’ babies abandon them and their mothers, or sometimes the grandparents they live.
+What seems just as disturbing is that while some of these female youths are having babies, their mothers also have babies and living often in acutely overcrowded single room accommodation or similar.
 The relevant statistics about these births and their living circumstances need collecting to give an exact picture.
 Informal begging to eat is a daily or hourly chore.
-“Bros, find me small thing/change now” or “Sister, na die I dey, anything for me at all?” or simply shed tears that solicit questions that enable them to respond with begging.
+“Bros, find me small thing/change now” or “Sister, na die I dey, anything for me at all?” or shed tears that solicit questions that enable them to respond with begging.
 Hunger does eventually strip people of their dignity.

 Nevertheless, the drug addiction problem Nigeria especially as it plagues youths and females is not in the consciousness of the Government of Nigeria, expecting it to be their political priority is like being addicted to drugs oneself.

 The solution is the establishment of multi-functional community self-help centres in Sapele to address and clean up the youth drug problem as well as manage the welfare of the babies in question in the town.
 Other towns or parts of cities in Nigeria should think and act along the same lines.
 If the government cannot do its job, we the people should do it for them.
 And we can.
 It will be an uphill task, but again it can be done.